justinleetyler/justinleetyler.github.io/catalog.md

 Department of Defense.
 Chief Information Officer. -- Cloud computing strategy. -- Computer data (1 file : 1.6 mb) -- [Washington, D.C. : Dept. of Defense], 2012. -- Title from cover. -- File name: (3000.pdf) -- DBID 3100.
 1.004.6

-> Abraham Lincoln, Vampire Hunter, by Seth Grahame-Smith.
-It is a work of fiction, and takes place in the United States in the 18th century.
-The main characters include Abraham Lincoln, and Henry Sturges.
-The story begins with a shopkeeper, Seth Grahame-Smith, who is given a 'secret' diary written by Abraham Lincoln detailing his vampire hunting.
-The main events of the story include Lincoln's mother's death (who does from the hands of a vampire), his meeting Henry (who saves him after a vampire hunt goes very wrong), his entry into politics (and subsequent surprise that Washington seems teeming with vampires and the friends of vampires), and the civil war.
-The story ends with Lincolns' death; and Henry in 1963 meeting Martin Luther King Jr.  I would recommend this book to fans of alternative fiction and fantasy.  -p.  -b

 Parliament of World's Religions.
 Editorial Committee. -- Declaration toward a global ethic. -- Computer data (1 file) PWR, 1993. -- Mode of Access: World Wide Web (http://www.parliamentofreligions.org/_includes/FCKcontent/File/TowardsAGlobalEthic.pdf). -- Title from p -- DDC -- DDC 170.
 > Irrevocable directives 1) a commitment to a culture of nonviolence and respect for life; 2) a commitment to a culture of solidarity and a just economic order; 3) a commitment to a culture of tolerance and a life of truthfulness; and 4) a commitment to a culture of equal rights and partnership between men and women. -f